 Morse Family and Community Public Policy Scholarship

-This $3,000 scholarship, awarded annually, provides funds to support a project or internship that gives a student the experience of working in community, state or federal governments or providing service in the non-profits sector.
+This $5,000 scholarship, awarded annually, provides funds to support a project or internship that gives a student the experience of working in community, state or federal governments or providing service in the nonprofit sector.

 The project or internship must encourage the development of public policy which improves the quality of family and community life.
 All K-State undergraduates are welcome to apply.
 Seniors must be enrolled at K-State next fall semester.